teuben/teunix/Install/kde6.md

     I currently have set it to "force".
 Maybe a more relaxed setting can work, too.

     Note for firefox and chromium there are builtin solutions

+14. Clipboard 2b
+    - keep selection and clipboard the same
+    - always save in history